 ● Read a book

-Play gives kiddos the opportunity to try out and practice new skills until they’ve mastered them.
+Play gives them opportunities to try out and practice new skills until they’ve mastered them.
+It’s so wonderful to hear “I did it!”

 Another fact of LIFE is stress.
 PLAY, and playing board games, is a great way to leave troubles behind for a while.
 It requires parents, who have all kinds of demands on their time and attention, to “BE present.”
 To focus on the here and now, concentrating on the game—even if it’s for a short period of time—but allowing the mind to have a break from the grind.